How to Alphabetize in Excel?

 You can now sort any column in the table by clicking the down arrow and alphabetizing it.

 Thank you for reading CFI’s guide to how to alphabetize in Excel.
-To learn more about how to become a world-class financial analyst, check out these additional resources below:
+To learn more about how to become a world-class financial analyst, check out the additional CFI resources below: